 This guide is divided into several sections:

-Search Terms - this section asks you to think about your topic and what you are looking for to help you identify the search terms or keywords you will need to use to search for literature.
+Key Words - this section asks you to think about your topic and what you are looking for to help you identify the search terms or keywords you will need to use to search for literature.
 Making sure you search with the correct keywords will help you to find the most relevant literature.

 Where to search - this section provides an overview of where to search depending on the type of literature you need.
 It looks the pros and cons of different approaches to help you decide the best place to start searching.